This tender and flavorful beef heart stew is made in the slow cooker and seasoned with cumin, garlic powder, paprika, and oregano.

 - Use a slotted spoon to temporarily transfer the heart to a plate, and strain the cooking liquids into a saucepan.
 Return the meat to the slow cooker, cover it, and set it to warm.

-- Add 1 tablespoon of unsalted butter and 1 teaspoon of cornstarch mixed with 2 teaspoons of cold water to the liquids in the saucepan.
+- Mix the cornstarch with 2 teaspoons of cold water.
+Stir this cornstarch slurry and 1 tablespoon of unsalted butter into the liquids in the saucepan.
 Cook over medium heat, whisking often, until the sauce thickens, about 2 minutes.
 Remove from the heat as soon as the sauce thickens.

-- Transfer the beef heart to plates.
+- Transfer the stew to plates.
 Top with the sauce, garnish with parsley and serve.

 Notes

 - The heart is a tough muscle.
-To make it edible, you must either slow cook it as I do here or slice it into "steaks" and flash fry them.
+To make it edible, you should either slow cook it as we do here or slice it into "steaks" and flash fry them.

 - Some recipes instruct you to devein the heart, which is helpful when you flash-cook it.
 But slow cooking softens the tough parts, so trimming them is unnecessary.

-- You can thicken the cooking liquid by adding a tablespoon of cornstarch mixed with 2 tablespoons of cold water directly to the slow cooker pan at the end of cooking.
+- Instead of steps 4-5, you can thicken the cooking liquid by adding a tablespoon of cornstarch mixed with 2 tablespoons of cold water directly to the slow cooker pan at the end of cooking.
 Mix in this slurry, cover, and cook on HIGH for 30 minutes.

-- Keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them gently in the microwave, covered, at 50% power.

 Nutrition per Serving